• Skip to main content

 • Minimum Viable Product Design

-1. Validation and Market Testing
+07. Validation and Market Testing

 When the prototype is complete, we get in touch with our intended audience to verify that we did everything correctly.
-Depending on the product category, validations may be carried out through e-mailers, messaging, website/app integrations, in-store incentives, etc.
+Depending on the product category, validations may be carried out through e-mail, messaging, website/app integrations, in-store incentives, etc.

 For example, if a new feature is added to an app, the prototype can be validated by evaluating interest in promotional mailers and notifications.